leangjia/blender_docs/manual/render/output/settings.rst

    If *Compositing* is also enabled, the Scene strip will be the output of the Compositor.
 Compositing
-   Renders the output from the compositing node setup, and then pumps all images through the Composite node map, displaying the image fed to the Composite Output node.
+   Renders the output from the compositing node setup, and then pumps all images through the Composite node tree, displaying the image fed to the Composite Output node.